fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

 <p style="text-align: justify;"><b>Amazon EC2</b> (Elastic Compute Cloud)<a href="https://aws.amazon.com/ec2/">[1]</a><a href="https://digitalcloud.training/amazon-ec2/">[2]</a> is a virtual machine that is managed by AWS.</p>
 <ul>
   <li>A new instance combine CPU, memory, Storage and networking.
 The different <a href="https://aws.amazon.com/ec2/instance-types/">types</a> were created to optimize different use case.
 The t2.micro is an general example of a type of instance.
 The first letter 't' represent the instance class, the number '2' represents the generation, and the last part is the size.
-Each category try to balance different characteristics:</p>
+Each category try to balance different characteristics:
     <ul>
       <li>compute: require high performance (batch, media transcoding, HPC, machine learning, gaming) - Ex.
 C8g </li>
       <li>memory: process large data sets in memory (relational/non-relational database, distributed cache, in-memory database for BI, real-time unstructured data) - Ex.
 R8g </li>